 In the last year or two, videos of charcoal infused peeling masks and thousands of pictures of pitch black ice cream have flooded our timelines and feeds across various social media outlets.
 That’s right, all these products are made with activated charcoal.

-While the internet suggests that activated charcoal is the next revolution in healthy living and skincare, there’s a lot more to know before investing in these products.
+While the internet suggests that activated charcoal benefits are the next revolution in healthy living and skincare, there’s a lot more to know before investing in these products.
 Find out why:

-While consuming charcoal, which is found at construction sites or at BBQs is harmful to the body and can lead to cancer; activated charcoal is cleansed and offers interesting health and beauty benefits.
+While consuming charcoal, which is found at construction sites or at BBQs is harmful to the body and can lead to cancer; activated charcoal is cleansed and offers interesting health, skin and beauty benefits.

 Activated charcoal, which is the byproduct of burning coconut shells, wood, or other plant materials, has the capacity to bind positively charged ions (such as chemicals) together, removing them from the body.
 The idea behind using activated charcoal as an ingredient works, as it traps toxins and chemicals, preventing absorption.
 Thus, products that use activated charcoal get rid of toxins from the body and hence are extensively used.